 One such of the masterpieces is Ghulam-E-Mustafa, a film in which Nana plays the role of a mafia don named Mustafa.
 He goes on living with an innocent middle class family when they refuse to vacate the house.

-The film takes some major turns as the change of heart starts to take place for Mustafa.
+The film takes some major turns as the change of heart takes place for Mustafa.
 The heartwarming film saw Nana playing one of the most loved roles of his career.

 Tirangaa (1993)

-Tirangaa might not be the greatest film of Nana’s career but that does not mean it is among his worst ones.
+Tirangaa might not be the greatest film of Nana’s career, but that does not mean it is among his worst.

-In the film Nana, along with Raaj Kumar takes on Pralaynath Gendaswami, a ruthless terrorist who has kidnapped three of the top Indian nuclear scientists.
-He plans on destroying the country but not while two forces of nature Nana and Raaj Kumar are there to stop him.
+In the film, Nana, along with Raaj Kumar, takes on Pralaynath Gendaswami, a ruthless terrorist who has kidnapped three of the top Indian nuclear scientists.
+He plans to destroy the country, but not while two forces of nature, Nana and Raaj Kumar, are there to stop him.

-There was a time when the film was epitome of patriotism and is still hailed as one of the cult films of Nana’s career.
+The film was once the epitome of patriotism and is still hailed as one of Nana’s cult films.

 Agni Sakshi (1996)